Vertexvis/vertex-web-sdk/packages/doc-viewer/readme.md

 rendering large 3D models.
 See [Vertex's website][vertex] for more information.

-Our 2D viewer is distributed as a set of standards-based [web components] that can run in any browser supporting the Custom Elements v1 specification.
-For browsers that do not support the Custom Elements v1 spec, a polyfill will automatically be used.
+Our 2D viewer is distributed as a set of standards-based [web components] that can run in modern browsers matching this project's Browserslist targets.

 [vertex]: https://www.vertexvis.com
 [web components]: https://developer.mozilla.org/en-US/docs/Web/Web_Components